-Based on on-going discussions with partners on the ground in ASM areas, data collected on the impacts of COVID-19, and proposals submitted under Round 1, EGPS will focus on the following themes for Round 2:
+For this round, EGPS focuses on the themes below.
+These themes are based on on-going discussions with partners on the ground in ASM areas, data collected on the impacts of COVID-19, and proposals submitted under Round one and two.

 - Support to revitalisation of trade and value chains, with a focus on scaling up country pilots, trialing new models at a country level and looking towards regional solutions.